thomas-gale/pi-gen/README.md

 # Disclaimer

-**Due to high hardware requirements to sync the Ethereum blockchain, EthRaspbian is no longer mantained.
-Please visit the EthArmbian project for creating an ARM Full Ethereum node:**
+**Due to the high hardware requirements to sync the Ethereum blockchain, EthRaspbian is no longer mantained.
+Please visit the EthArmbian project for running a Full Ethereum node on an ARM device:**

 https://github.com/diglos/userpatches